OpenQWear/.github/profile/README.md

 <div align="center">

-# OpenQWear
+# Open QWear

-Powerful AI software built on reverse-engineered research and reimplementations of Qwen/Quark S1.
+Powerful AI software runs on reverse-engineered Qwen/Quark S1.

 </div>

 > **Disclaimer**
-> OpenQWear is an independent open-source project and is not affiliated with, endorsed by, or officially associated with Alibaba, Qwen, Quark, or their respective organizations.
+> ***Open QWear** is an independent open-source project and is not affiliated with, endorsed by, or officially associated with Alibaba, Qwen, Quark, or their respective organizations.*